The-MAZZTer/DarkForces/README.md

 Upon running the showcase you may be asked to select the Dark Forces install location if an installed Steam copy can't be found.
 Simply find and select the DARK.GOB file using the included file browser.

-From the main menu you're welcome to explore.
-You can add mods/level files to allow the showcase to utilize community-made content in addition to the built-in original Dark Forces content.
+From the main menu you're welcome to explore the different tools to see what capabilites are included in the code.
+You can add mods/level files to explore community-made content in addition to the original Dark Forces content.

 All the tools have been tested with the default Dark Forces content.
-Mods may or may not work, feel free to add an issue report.
+Mods may or may not work, feel free to add an issue report if content that works in Dark Forces does not work in one of the tools here.

-## Current Features
+## Features

-* Dark Forces file format DLLs that can be dropped into any .NET or Unity project.
+* Dark Forces file format DLLs that can be dropped into any .NET or Unity project to provide support for reading and writing many Dark Forces file formats, including cutscene and container file formats.
-* Can load all game data files, including the Landru (menu/cutscene) data files and in-game data files.
-* Allows reading of GOB/LFD container files.
-* Helper classes to generate materials from textures, geometry from levels, sprites from objects, models from 3DOs, animations from VUEs, audio from VOCs and GMDs.
+* Helper classes to generate materials from textures, geometry from levels, sprites from objects, models from 3DOs, animations from VUEs, audio from VOCs and GMDs, and more.
 * Tolerant to issues when loading/saving data files, will log warnings but keep going if possible.
-* Tool to generate automap-like view (or level editor view) of a level.]
+* Generate automap-like views (or level editor view) of a level.
-* Tool to generate randomized object placements in a level.
+* Randomizer! (randomize enemy/object placement, modify basic options of levels)
-* Tool to dump resources from GOBs/LFDs, and/or convert them to modern formats (PNG/MIDI/WAV).
+* Dump resources from GOBs/LFDs, and/or convert them to modern formats (PNG/MIDI/WAV).
+* Full-blown editing tools for many DF file formats (textures, sprites, animations, audio, and more!)

 I dropped some helper classes unrelated to Dark Forces into the Unity project which I used in the showcase.
 These may be useful to unrelated projects as well.